At least 16 stranded snow tourists die at Pakistan mountain resort - ExBulletin

 At least 16 stranded snow tourists die at Pakistan mountain resort

-KARACHI, Pakistan, Jan.8 (Reuters) – At least 16 tourists have died in freezing temperatures after being stranded in their vehicles in northern Pakistan, where thousands of people had flocked to take advantage of the snow, said on Saturday responsible.
+KARACHI, Pakistan (Reuters) – At least 16 tourists have died in freezing temperatures after being stranded in their vehicles in northern Pakistan, where thousands had flocked to take advantage of the snow, officials said on Saturday.

 With some 1,000 vehicles still stranded, the government said Murree, 64 km (40 miles) northeast of the disaster area capital Islamabad.